WeTechHK/Universal-BCOS-DOC/source/develop/verifying/index.md

 Publishing a smart contract's source code files makes it easier for those interested, such as auditors, to assess the contract for potential attack vectors.
 With multiple parties independently verifying a smart contract, users have stronger guarantees of its security.

-## How to verify source code for Ethereum smart contracts {#source-code-verification-for-ethereum-smart-contracts}
+## How to verify source code for Universal BCOS smart contracts {#source-code-verification-for-Universal BCOS-smart-contracts}

-[Deploying a smart contract on Ethereum](/developers/docs/smart-contracts/deploying/) requires sending a transaction with a data payload (compiled bytecode) to a special address.
+[Deploying a smart contract on Universal BCOS](/developers/docs/smart-contracts/deploying/) requires sending a transaction with a data payload (compiled bytecode) to a special address.
 The data payload is generated by compiling the source code, plus the [constructor arguments](https://docs.soliditylang.org/en/v0.8.14/contracts.html#constructor) of the contract instance appended to the data payload in the transaction.
 Compilation is deterministic, meaning it always produces the same output (i.e., contract bytecode) if the same source files, and compilation settings (e.g. compiler version, optimizer) are used.

 ![A diagram showing showing smart contract source code verification](./source-code-verification.png)